privatenumber/esbuild-loader/README.md

 ```

 ### Minification (eg. Terser)
 You can replace JS minifiers like Terser or UglifyJs.
 Checkout the [benchmarks](https://github.com/privatenumber/minification-benchmarks) to see how much faster esbuild is.
+The `target` option tells esbuild that it can use newer JS syntax to perform better minification.

 In `webpack.config.js`: